Bionus/imgbrd-grabber/docs/_docs/commands/szurubooru.md

 ## Install NodeJS

-You need NodeJS to be installed on your maching to use the upload script used by Grabber.
+You need NodeJS to be installed on your machine to use the upload script used by Grabber.
 You can download it from [their website](https://nodejs.org/en/download/), or from a package manager [here](https://nodejs.org/en/download/package-manager/).